DUPLO for the win!

 When is a good time to introduce symmetry to kids?

-My son began truly getting the idea of symmetry when he was around 4yo.
-He’s 5 now and he is pretty advanced in his symmetry game.
 But since he started recognizing colors and shapes, I have been talking to him about symmetry everywhere.
 When we saw a butterfly in the garden, I shared with my son about how the patterns on the left wing is the same as the right wing.
 I picked up a leaf, folded it in half and showed him how both sides of the leaf perfectly match.
-We see symmetry everywhere in nature, art, buildings and so on and they are all wonderful opportunities to introduce symmetry to children, especially the toddlers.

-Here are more ways to build on your child’s concept of symmetry:
+Not enough?
+Here are more ways to build on your child's concept of symmetry:

 - Butterfly Squish Art by The Craft Train